Tips for Researching Alternatives to QuickBooks

 Your employees are already familiar with QuickBooks and you don’t want to lose valuable time training them on the new system when they could be contributing to the growth of your business.
 The good news is you don’t have to.
 Look for a solution that offers:

 - role specific dashboards and clear workflows

 - built-in productivity tools

-If it's familiar it's easy, and the easier your new business management system is to use the more likely your employees will adopt it without having to be forced to do so.
+The easier your new accounting system is to use, the more likely your employees will adopt it without you forcing them to do so.

-The consumerization of technology over the last several years has further blurred the lines between personal and work computing.
-Now, users expect that the software they use, whether designed for business or pleasure will be easy-to-use, accessible on any device and always available.
-Make a list of all the devices (desktop/laptops, tablets and smartphones) your employees depend on on a daily basis and then assess how well each solution can support these devices.
+Today, users expect software to be easy-to-use, accessible on any device and always available.
+Make a list of all the devices (desktop/laptops, tablets and smartphones) your employees depend on a daily basis and then look at how well each solution can support those devices.
 The best solution will allow your people to be productive no matter where work takes them.

-As you evaluate new business management software you want to keep in mind what IT model will be needed to support it.
-For instance, if you're currently running an online version of QuickBooks or another entry-level accounting solution, do you plan on investing in these servers and other infrastructure needed to maintain your new solution in-house?
 Or, on the other hand, if you’re currently using an outdated legacy system perhaps you want to move to a subscription or cloud-based system instead.
-Each of these deployment options offer their own unique advantages and disadvantages, for additional guidance, click here.
+Each of these deployment options offer their own unique advantages and disadvantages, for added guidance, click here.

-Most small businesses do not have the IT knowledge to deploy a new business management solution on their own.
-As a result, you will probably need implementation assistance.
-So, it's important to consider the following:
+Most small businesses do not have the IT knowledge to deploy their new on their own.
+So, when choosing a vendor consider the following:

-- Does the vendor offer local implementation assistance via partners/providers in your area?
+- Does the vendor offer local implementation help via partners/providers in your area?

 - Does the vendor demonstrate a commitment to continuous improvement?